SOFTWARE ENGINEERING PROJECT - 2020/1

 |Assessment type||Unit of assessment||Weighting|

-Due to the problem-oriented and group-based nature of the project and its duration, the module will be reassessed as follows: An individual summer retrieval work consisting in improving the group project on the three weakest points raised for each failed component, and documenting the undertaken improvements in a written report.
+Due to the problem-oriented and group-based nature of the project and its duration, the module will be reassessed as follows: An individual summer retrieval work consisting in improving the group project based pm feedback given for each failed component, and documenting the undertaken improvements in a written report.